trinerye/spatial_exam/README.md

 ### 3. Getting the data:

-Some of the data files used, we are not allowed to directly distribute, however they are freely available for you to download and import manually.
+We are not allowed to directly re-distribute some of the data files we use, however they are freely available for you to download and import manually.
 When downloaded, place inside the `/in/` folder.

 1. **States_shapefile-shp**
 Can be downloaded from: https://hub.arcgis.com/datasets/1b02c87f62d24508970dc1a6df80c98e/explore?location=37.249090%2C-97.282458%2C5.18
-After downloading, place entire States_shapefile-shp folder inside `/in/` folder.
+After downloading, unzip the `States_shapefile-shp.zip`, and place the place entire `States_shapefile-shp` folder inside `/in/` folder, as shown in the file tree below.

 2. **most-humid-states-2024.csv**
-This `.csv` file can be downloaded freely from World Population Review at: https://worldpopulationreview.com/state-rankings/most-humid-states
+This `.csv` file can be downloaded freely from World Population Review at: https://worldpopulationreview.com/state-rankings/most-humid-states.
+Does require an email to get the download.
 After downloading, place the `most-humid-states-2024.csv` file inside `/in/` folder.

 3. **united-states-by-density-2024.csv**
-This `.csv` file can also be downloaded freely from World Population Review at: https://worldpopulationreview.com/state-rankings/state-densities
+This `.csv` file can also be downloaded freely from World Population Review at: https://worldpopulationreview.com/state-rankings/state-densities.
+Does require an email to get the download.
 After downloading, place the `united-states-by-density-2024.csv` file inside `/in/` folder.

 4. **datacenters_usa_clean.csv**